jcreedcmu/pyoro/DESIGN.md

   which could be advantageous (e.g. to break certain kinds of blocks) or disadvantageous (e.g. leading to fall damage).

+- Physics should be invariant to left-right flipping, but is very much not required to be invariant to up-down flipping, because of gravity.

 ### Puzzles

 - Puzzles ideally come from unexpected interactions between puzzle